hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/506_045_brothers.md

 such a chapter of such and such a Tantra has prescribed a standard length for the handle of a bell, — what matters it to me?
-Through the Lord's will, out of your lips shall come millions of Vedas and Tantras and Purânas. ...
+Through the Lord's will, out of your lips shall come millions of Vedas and Tantras and Purānas. ...
 If now you can show this in practice, if you can make three or four hundred thousand disciples in India within a year, then only I may have some hope. ...